B-Rich/zet/readme.txt

 -----------------------------------------------------------------------------------
 \boards\              - different board implementations
 \boards\de0-vdu\      - De0 using vdu text vga driver (no graphics on DE0)
-\boards\de0-shadow\   - same as above with shadow bios
+\boards\de0-par\      - same as above with shadow bios for parallel flash

 \src\                 - Source files for some commands used to transform ROMs
 \src\zetbios\         - Zet specific Bios for DE1 & DE0